Welcome to the Ceredigion Section of the Website

 Copyright © Notice

-During a recent spate of copying material from this website to use in publications and on Ancestry, readers are reminded that most of the material used in this website has been compiled from various sources by the Author, except where otherwise noted.
+During a recent spate of copying material from this website to use in various publications, websites, and on Ancestry, readers are reminded that most of the material used in this website has been compiled from various sources by the Author, except where otherwise noted.
 Due to the immense amount of hard work, time and money that has gone into creating the website, if any material is copied for anything other than personal research, permission should be sought from the author by using one of the contact links below, and that acknowledgement is given to this website.
-Acknowledgement has so far never been refused, but please don't ask for complete pages!
+Permission has so far never been refused, but please don't ask for complete pages!

 Thanks for looking, I hope you enjoy the website, and please feel free to comment, criticise (in a friendly manner please!) or to send in information- it all helps to build the site!